Vladislavlhp7/lay_summarisation/report/report.md

 ---

 # Introduction {#sec:introduction}
-It can be challenging for individuals without expertise to comprehend scientific publications, particularly in biomedicine, where inaccuracies can directly impact health decisions [@islam].
-A possible remedy for this situation is to provide lay summaries, i.e., summaries in simpler terms, which are currently uncommon.
-Prior research on Automatic Text Summarisation (ATS) has neglected the biomedical domain owing to the absence of data [@chandrasekaran]; however, two recently introduced datasets (PLOS and eLife) have emerged to tackle this issue [@goldsack].

 Comprehending biomedical scientific publications can be difficult for non-experts, potentially leading to misinformed health decisions [@islam].
 Lay summaries, simplified explanations of complex scientific content, could be a solution, but they are not always available.
 Despite past challenges in applying Automatic Text Summarisation (ATS) to biomedicine due to insufficient data [@chandrasekaran], two new datasets, PLOS and eLife, offer an opportunity to bridge this gap [@goldsack].
 This study investigates ATS techniques for generating biomedical lay summaries using these datasets.

 # Methods and Datasets {#sec:methods}